FusionAuth/fusionauth-site/site/_posts/2023-04-13-securing-react-native-with-oauth-0-71.md

 Next up, let's configure the OAuth server and set up our coding environment.

-## Setting up FusionAuth as your Auth Provider
+## Setting up FusionAuth as your auth provider

 In order to set up FusionAuth, follow the [5-minute setup guide](/docs/v1/tech/5-minute-setup-guide).
 It is simple and quick.
 By default, the OAuth server will run at the address `http://localhost:9011`.

-### Configure the FusionAuth Application
+### Configure the FusionAuth application

 In this step, we are going to configure a FusionAuth application.
 This is different from the FusionAuth server instance or the React Native application.
 In FusionAuth, an application is anything a user might log in to.
 To configure this, sign in to the FusionAuth administrative interface and navigate to "Applications".
 From there, create a new application.